Are you terrified of Springtails ? and want to get rid of them permanently in an organic way? Then you are so lucky, you are in the correct place.

 Another natural way to get rid of springtails is to make use of certain springtail predators like beetles, wasps, and ants.
 They can be very useful in keeping a check on this pest infestation.

-- If you do not want to use bleach, then the only option available is to move to insecticides.
-They can be easily bought from departmental or home stores and come in the form of liquid concentrates and spray mix.
+• If you do not want to use bleach, then the only option available is to move to insecticides.
+They can be easily bought from departmental or home stores and come as liquid concentrates and spray mixes.

 Find below the most requested Frequently asked questions on how to get rid of springtails.